yakiddinmeb/LearningJavaProject/README.md

 1. Hello World

-    Change the method `problem1` to print out "Hello Word" when it is called by `main`.
+    Change the method `problem1` to print out "Hello World" when it is called by `main`.

     ***Hint:*** System.out.println is a method that prints out a string on a single line.